Svetasv logo

 Chapter 34 16a Look in the scroll of the Lord and read:

 The Israelites will read the prophecies of the Bible ("the scroll of the Lord"), particularly the predictions regarding themselves, and appreciate the accuracy of its predictions.
-Because every prophecy in the Bible will "find its mate" in fulfilment, without exception ("none will be missing").
+Because every prophecy in the Bible will find its counterpart in fulfilment, without exception ("none will fail").

 Chapter 34 16b Surely it is his mouth that has given the order, and his Spirit will gather them together.
-17 He allots their portions; his hand distributes them by line.
-They will possess it forever and dwell there from generation to generation.
+17 He allots their portions; his hand distributes them by measure.
+They will possess it forever and remain with it from generation to generation.

-At God's order, the coming Messiah, the Holy Spirit, will gather prophecies from across the Bible, chiastically divide them line by line and allot them to the appropriate Period (see also Dan 9:24 in [2] and John 14:16,17,26).
+At God's order, the coming Messiah, the Holy Spirit, will gather prophecies from across the Bible, chiastically divide them according to certain principles ("by measure") and allot them to the appropriate entities and Periods (see also Dan 9:24 in [2] and John 14:16,17,26).
 A large number of prophecies are regarding Israel at the start of and during the Millennial Reign, and so the Israelites of this Period will themselves experience the fulfilment of many of these prophecies.
-The New Israel will enjoy the blessings predicted in these prophecies ("possess it", "dwell there") throughout the Millennial Reign ("forever", "from generation to generation").
+The New Israel will enjoy the blessings predicted in these prophecies ("possess it", "remain with it") throughout the Millennial Reign ("forever", "from generation to generation").

 Pivot X: Israel will be prosperous and protected (35:1-4)